JohnySeven/TWatchSK/README.md

 DynamicViews are defined with JSON, and it would not be practical to create and edit JSON files on the watch itself, so TWatchSKDesigner was created.
 [Click here](https://github.com/JohnySeven/TWatchSKDesigner#twatchskdesigner) to read all about that program: how to install it, how to use it to design DynamicViews, and how to get those DynamicViews onto TWatchSK.

-BAS: To Do
-- Make a video showing the main functions of the Watch, including some DynamicViews and the display of an SK Notification.